JWhiteford/jere.me/site-specs.md

 <h1>About <span>this site</span></h1>
 There were many things to consider when I decided to build this site.
 My requirements were simple.
 It needed to be easy to update, fast, mobile friendly and clean.

-I used [Jekyll](http://jekyllrb.com) as the static site generator, sass as my preprocessor and various tools to complete the project.
-To see a more in-depth list of what was used to create this site check out the humans.txt file.
+I used <a href="http://jekyllrb.com" target="_blank">Jekyll</a> as the static site generator, Sass (with a little bit of flavor from compass &#38; Susy) as my preprocessor and various tools to complete the project.

+To see a more in-depth list of what I used to create this site check out the "humans" file.